user7723/enigma-machine/README.md

 $ enigma <RequiredArgs> [Options]
 ```
 ### Options
-Where options are defined like this:
+Options are defined like this:
-  - `-h,--help` - print this help message
+  - `-h,--help` - print help message and exit
   - `-b,--bounds` - print max bounds of the enigma machine parameters,
-          and other additional information
+          and other additional information and exit
   - `-i<InpFile>, --input=<InpFile>` - input file, default is `<stdin>`
   - `-o<OutFile>, --output=<OutFile>` - output file, default is `<stdout>`